-The Plan covers eye care services provided by an optometrist, an ophthalmologist or a hospital emergency room for emergency medical conditions without a referral or prior authorization from a medical home primary care provider.
+The Plan covers eye care services provided by an optometrist, an ophthalmologist or a hospital emergency room for emergency medical conditions without a referral or prior authorization from a PCP 360.

 7.3.6 Urgent Care

 Immediate, short-term medical care provided by an urgent or immediate care facility for minor but urgent medical conditions that do not pose a significant threat to life or health at the time the services are rendered is covered.
 The member must be actually examined by a professional provider.